 Yeast infection discharge (candidiasis discharge) is due to infection of the vagina by Candida albicans.
 It affects millions of women all over the world.
 It is a common concern for women.
 Candida can affect other parts of the body too.
-If can affects the mouth (oral thrush), anal areas, skin and the guts.
+It can affect the mouth (oral thrush), anal areas, skin and the guts.

 Abnormal discharge due to vaginal infections can be sexually transmitted.
 However, yeast infection is not a sexually transmitted disease.
-It can sometimes be contacted during oral or anal intercourse because the candida is present in those parts of the body.
+It can sometimes be passed during oral or anal intercourse (though this is uncommon) because the candida is present in those parts of the body.

 This article will explain the cause, treatment, and cure of yeast infection discharge in women.